containers/podman.io_old/getting-started/installation.md

 #### golang

-Be careful to double-check that the version of golang is new enough (i.e. `go version`), as of January 2022 version 1.16.x or higher is required.
+Be careful to double-check that the version of golang is new enough (i.e. `go version`), as of January 2022 version is 1.16.x or higher is required.
 The current minimum required version can always be found in the [go.mod](https://github.com/containers/podman/blob/main/go.mod) file.
 If needed, golang kits are available at https://golang.org/dl/.
 Alternatively, go can be built from source as follows (it's helpful to leave the system-go installed, to avoid having to [bootstrap go](https://golang.org/doc/install/source):